ilias-pe/gif_to_ascii/README.md

-# Gif to ASCII art animation python (beta version)
+# Gif to ASCII art animation python

 Basic python script that turns a gif to a (sorta) ASCII art animation on terminal